 If you know how to use a knife and can distinguish between a chopping board and a bowl – it’s more than enough.
 You don’t have to be a master chef.
-Chefs and their assistants will always be around to show the best way to chop ingredients, etc. Also, cooking classes in Bali are not only about learning how to make traditional food, but also deeper knowledge of Bali and opportunity to taste real, authentic dishes.
+Chefs and their assistants will always be around to show the best way to chop ingredients, etc. Also, cooking classes in Bali are not only about learning how to make traditional food, but also a deeper knowledge of Bali and the opportunity to taste real authentic dishes.

 “It will be too hot”

-Almost all cooking classes in Bali happen in outdoor gazebo with perfect natural air circulation.
+Almost all cooking classes in Bali happen in an outdoor gazebo with perfect natural air circulation.
 These tents even have powerful fans (although you shouldn’t expect them to have air conditioning).
 I never felt too hot during the lessons I’ve attended so far.